pinobatch/hello-world/Windows_setup.md

 Common programs with EXE/MSI installers:
-Dropbox, Notepad++, Python 3, Git (with Bash and Coreutils), Transmission, GIMP, 7-Zip
+Dropbox, Notepad++, Python 3, Git (with Bash and Coreutils), devkitARM, Transmission, GIMP, 7-Zip, Firefox, OpenMPT

-Specialized programs that may require playing with zipfiles and/or SmartScreen "More info": j0CC-FamiTracker, FCEUX, BGB, Make, cc65, Info-ZIP
+Specialized programs that may require playing with zipfiles and/or SmartScreen "More info": j0CC-FamiTracker, FCEUX, BGB, RGBDS, Make, cc65, Info-ZIP, AdvanceCOMP

-In a PowerShell window, install the a few Python packages from PyPI:
+In a PowerShell window, install a few Python packages from PyPI:

     py -m pip install --upgrade pip
     py -m pip install pygame